Skip to main content

 Inflammatory Cytokines ∞ Visceral adipose tissue, in particular, becomes infiltrated with macrophages in an obese state, leading to the chronic secretion of inflammatory cytokines such as Tumor Necrosis Factor-alpha (TNF-α) and Interleukin-6 (IL-6).
 These molecules have been shown in numerous studies to exert direct suppressive effects on the HPG axis at multiple levels.

 They can inhibit GnRH neuron activity in the hypothalamus, impair pituitary responsiveness to GnRH, and potentially reduce the steroidogenic capacity of the Leydig cells in the testes.
-Therefore, the chronic, low-grade inflammation characteristic of is a direct antagonist to testosterone production.
+Therefore, the chronic, low-grade inflammation characteristic of metabolic syndrome is a direct antagonist to testosterone production.

 Weight loss through caloric restriction and exercise functions as a powerful anti-inflammatory and endocrine-modulating therapy.